-Polly (Poly) Ngala was born in 1940 into the Anmatyarre tribe.
-Polly Ngala now lives at Camel Camp on Utopia with her family and sisters, Kathleen Ngala, Maisy Ngala and Angeline Pwerl.
+Polly (Poly) Ngale was born in 1940 into the Anmatyarre tribe.
+Polly Ngale now lives at Camel Camp on Utopia with her family and sisters, Kathleen Ngale, Maisy Ngale and Angeline Pwerl.

 Collection: The Holmes a Court Collection, Perth.